vladultimate/Task-Tracker/README.md

 # 🗂TaskBoard — Django Task Management App

-TaskBoard is a web application built with Django that allows users to create, edit, and delete tasks, leave comments, like comments, and filter tasks by priority.
-It also includes user authentication and profile pages.
+TaskBoard is a web application built with Django that allows users to create, edit, and delete tasks, leave comments, like comments, and filter tasks by priority

 ## 🔧 Features